keithvassallomt/parsec-aws-automation/README.md

 5. Expand **Advanced details**, then:

 - **Request Spot Instances:** Checked.
 - Click **Customize** then click **Set your maximum price (per instance/hour)** and set your price to some value greater than the instance average.
+You can see current average prices [here](https://aws.amazon.com/ec2/spot/pricing/) - make sure you choose your region.
 For example, the average in eu-west-3 is $0.37, so I set it to $0.40.
 - **Shutdown behavior:** Terminate.
 - **Termination protection:** Disable.
 - **Detailed CloudWatch monitoring:** Disable.